Asian shares mixed, trade worries continue on Trump tariffs

-Specialist Gregg Maloney, left, and trader James Riley works on the floor of the New York Stock Exchange, Thursday, May 30, 2019.
-Stocks are edging higher in early trading on Wall Street following two days of losses.
-(AP Photo/Richard Drew)
+A Chinese investor monitors stock prices at a brokerage house in Beijing, Friday, May 31, 2019.
 Asian shares were mixed Friday as trade worries continued after President Donald Trump announced additional tariffs on imports from Mexico.
+(AP Photo/Mark Schiefelbein)

+Asian shares were mixed Friday as trade worries continued after U.S. President Donald Trump announced additional tariffs on imports from Mexico.

 Continue Reading Below